Josephine19001/Josephine19001/README.md

 ### Hi there, I'm Josephine👋

-## I'm a Developer, Content Manager and Web Designer!
+## I'm a Developer!

-- 🔭 I’m currently working as a Software Developer at Nursebuddy Finland!
+- 🔭 I’m currently working as a Software Developer in Smartly Finland!
-- 👩‍💻 I’m looking to meeting new Developers and Content Mangers
+- 👩‍💻 I’m looking to meeting new Developers and Content Creators/Mangers
-- 🥅 2020 Goals: Becoming an expert 💃🏾
+- 🥅 2021 Goals: Diving more into Frontend 💃🏾
 - ⚡ Fun fact: I love watching movies, playing Bball and Vball.

 ### Connect with me: